 Nana's research focuses on the intersections of race, ethnicity, immigration, and health.
 In particular, she is interested in understanding how both systemic inequality and lived experiences of race and ethnic background shape health outcomes across the lifespan.
-Her current research investigates how exposure to racism affects the prevalence of, recovery from, and expenditures on mental health conditions.
+Her current research investigates how exposure to racism affects inequalities in mental health and access to healthcare.

 Prior to beginning her graduate studies, Nana worked as an economic security research fellow at the Center for Global Policy Solutions.
 There, she published work on closing the racial wealth gap, unemployment, and improving housing policy.

-Nana holds a B.A. in Sociology & African/African-American Studies from Dartmouth College.
+Nana holds a B.A. in Sociology & African/African-American Studies from Dartmouth College and an M.A. in Statistics from The Wharton School at the University of Pennsylvania.

 B.A., Sociology & African/African-American Studies, Dartmouth College, 2016